boukjeh/DNA-phylogenetic-trees/README.md

 *Written by Tamara Gademann & Boukje Heidstra*
 #01.02.2018, University of Groningen

-Read this whole file before useing the script!
+Read this whole file before using the script!

 ## Description: